Are you a property investor

 You also need to be careful when you cross over into boarding house territory, which is more complicated with regard to regulations and tax, but can provide better income again.
 You do need to be mindful of the implications and costs of the regulations, and changes in tax and residential tenancy laws that affect a boarding house.
 Talking to one of our team or learning through our Property School is a great way to get into HMO investing in New Zealand.

-Learn more about this strategy with our mentors and in our online education programmes.
+Learn more about this strategy in our online education programmes.

 Development covers a broad spectrum of activities including: